Bharathgc/Data_Migration_Across_Heterogenous_Clouds/README.md

 # Getting Started

-Download the project using 'git clone' to the local machine
+Download the project using `git clone` to the local machine

 # Pre-Requisites